hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 We recently explored multi-modal text-to-image models in class,[^1] specifically [DALL·E 2](https://openai.com/dall-e-2) and [Stable Diffusion XL](https://stablediffusionweb.com/).[^2] I was initially interested in whether there would be anything interesting to learn about how these models process language (spoiler: not much, but I'll say more below).
 It quickly became clear that it's much more interesting to think about ethics considerations with respect to these models.

 This post will be a two-parter: even though I was very disappointed with these models' language parsing abilities, there is still a lot to say.
 The next post will focus more specifically on ethics considerations, though as we'll see that they come up here, too.
-Meanwhile, buckle up, we're going to talk about some Ling 101 stuff.
+Meanwhile, ***buckle up, we're going to talk about some Ling 101 stuff***.

 ## Language understanding in text-to-image models